somrajroy/KubernetesMinikubeLB/README.md

 * Now the tricky part.
 Each LoadBalaner service creates a NodePort service.
 We can find out by the below command.
 If K8s is running in a cluster which does not support LoadBalancer type service, The Loadbalancer won't be provisioned there and it will continue to treat itself like a NodePort service. <br/>
   $ minikube service <service-name>
 * Run the vote service and it will open in new window and would display the NodePort URL.
 Give your vote <br/>
+* On cloud providers that support load balancers, an external IP address would be provisioned to access the Service.
+On minikube, the LoadBalancer type makes the Service accessible through the minikube service command.<br/>
   $ minikube service vote <br/>
   ![image](https://user-images.githubusercontent.com/92582005/201912196-a664a3e1-52ce-4ce7-83a5-d00879324bd9.png) <br/>
 * Access the "result" service and check the results (it will be automatically opened in new browser): <br/>